microsoft/hlsl-specs/proposals/0011-inline-spirv.md

     the cannot use the same id for two different types.
 This can become hard to manage.

-I propose we deprecate the old mechanism, and replace it with a new type `vk::SpirvType<int OpCode, ...>`.
-The idea is that the template on the type contains the opcode and all of the parameters.
+This proposal deprecates the old mechanism, and replaces it with a new type `vk::SpirvType<int OpCode, ...>`.
+The template on the type contains the opcode and all of the parameters necessary for that opcode.
 The difficulty with this is that the operands are not just literal integer values.
 Sometimes they are another type.
 Then the header file could create a partial instantiation with a more meaningful name.
 For example, if you wanted to declare the types from the [SPV_INTEL_device_side_avc_motion_estimation](http://htmlpreview.github.io/?https://github.com/KhronosGroup/SPIRV-Registry/blob/main/extensions/INTEL/SPV_INTEL_device_side_avc_motion_estimation.html) you could have